In order to improve its efficiency, and the quality of service customers receive, RS Components keeps moving in a Continuous Improvement culture

 ‘Continuous Improvement’ is often referred to by the Japanese term ‘kaizen’, which means ‘change for the better’.
 Continuous improvement (CI) involves an organisation making a commitment from the top down – involving all employees – to improve numerous processes end-to-end, become more efficient and offer customers a better service.

 RS has developed its own CI programme, benchmarked against some of the best around the world, and is pushing hard to embed this culture into every element of its business.
-“Continuous improvement is hugely important to RS & the Electrocomponents group,” says, Jo Faulkner, Vice President of Continuous Improvement at Electrocomponents.
+“Continuous improvement is hugely important to RS & the Electrocomponents group,” says, Jo Faulkner, Vice President of Corporate Development at Electrocomponents.
 “We are in the process of rolling out CI into everything we do as a business – it’s a journey that not only improves the way we work but it also improves the customers’ experience.
 We look at things the customers want and need and deploy CI to solve these challenges.”

 The basis of RS’s CI programme is the Lean Six Sigma methodology.
-“Under Lean Six Sigma, we ask people to follow a structured approach to problem solving (DMAIC),” says Faulkner.
+“Under Lean Six Sigma, we ask people to follow a structured approach to problem solving known as DMAIC,” says Faulkner.
 “This stands for define, measure, analyse, improve and control – it’s an effective process, which when used consistently allows us to look at areas of our business that can be improved, work out how to do that and then take the required actions to improve and ensure these changes stay fixed.”

 However, rolling out CI across an entire organisation is not a quick process, and RS is committing significant investment into training and developing colleagues so they can understand, engage and embed the CI culture.
 “Employee development is really important to RS and forms part of our wider CI programme,” explains Faulkner.
-“We have dedicated training in CI that individuals can sign up for, or that they can be put forward for, by their manager & HR as part of their overall learning & development plan.
+“We have dedicated training in CI that individuals can sign up for, or that they can be put forward for, by their manager and HR as part of their overall learning and development plan.

 "There are three levels to this training – Yellow Belt (entry level), Green Belt (intermediate), and the more dedicated – Black Belt (advanced),” she adds.
 “In addition, we have CI executive training for our leadership teams to ensure they understand the language, some tools and benefits of CI and can ask the right questions of their teams to help drive the improvement process.
 More recently we have embarked upon our own Lean Academy and in December 2019 the organisation received Lean Competency System (LCS) accreditation, a lean competency framework developed at Cardiff University.”